riasatislam/riasatislam.github.io/content/blog/common-questions-about-phd-applications-in-ai-nlp-guidance-for-students-from-south-asia-and-beyond/index.md

 ### **Q: Is translating classical Islamic texts a good PhD topic?**

-Many students are drawn to this, but it’s important to clarify:
+Many students are interested in this, but it is important to clarify:

-- **Machine translation itself is largely solved** (Arabic ↔ English works very well).
+- **Machine translation itself is largely solved** (Arabic to English models perform very well).
-- The *real challenge* is **scholarly accuracy** and **fiqh context**, which AI cannot guarantee.
+- The real challenge is scholarly accuracy and fiqh context, which AI cannot guarantee.
 - Most core classical works already have translations (some abridged, some full).

-For example:
+Examples include:
-- Qur’anic commentaries (e.g., selected volumes of Tafsir al-Tabari)
+- Qur’anic commentaries
 - Major Hadith collections
 - Seerah works

-Where **research is still needed**:
+Where research is still needed:
 - quality assurance tools
 - semantic alignment between classical and modern sources
-- tools to support scholars rather than replace them
+- scholar assistive annotation tools
-- culturally-aware evaluation benchmarks
+- culturally aware evaluation benchmarks

 These are academically strong and socially impactful.